School of Education

 After the completion of this program, graduates find gainful employment as school principals in Guam, US mainland, and international P-12 school settings.

-Students who wish to be admitted to this specialization must have an undergraduate degree in Professional Education, or its equivalent as approved by the School of Education
+Students who wish to be admitted to this specialization must have: (1) an undergraduate degree in Professional Education, or its equivalent as approved by the School of Education and (2) three years of fulltime P-12 classroom teaching experience.

 Capstone Portfolio and PRAXIS II with a score approved for licensure on Guam.
 Current requirements may be found at the Guam Commission for Educator Certification website (required for all students).